robjwells/robjwells.github.io/posts/2017/2017-03-14-backups-before.md

 [AFP]: https://en.wikipedia.org/wiki/Apple_Filing_Protocol

 And this is the point where it gets concerning.
-It wasn’t rare to login to the server to find a SuperDuper copy having run for 12 hours and still going, or that Arq had hung and needed its agent restarted.
+It wasn’t rare to log in to the server to find a SuperDuper copy having run for 12 hours and still going, or that Arq had hung and needed its agent restarted.
 Both are solid pieces of software (though it was an older version of Arq, v3 I think) so the blame does lie with the machine.

 Which is odd, really, because its only tasks were: